RX-78GP02A/DSA-Module/Binary Trees/binaryTrees.md

 5. Height of a BST
 Write an algorithm to find the height of a binary search tree.
 What is the time complexity of your algorithm?

+6. Is it a BST?
+Write an algorithm to check whether an arbitrary binary tree is a binary search tree, assuming the tree does not contain duplicates.